jdarling/ms-boilerplate/readme.md

 - [Tools](tools/)
 - [Kube Tools](kube/)

-## Sample Usage

-One the basic boilerplate is in place and mostly flushed out the idea is to create a sample application to demonstrate using all of the modules.
-Currently the thought is to create a basic data pipelining project to capture complete data packages into an eventstream that can be replayed with new business logic applied much as would be needed in a large scale data pipeline platform.

-The sample project will be released as Open Source in hopes that it will lower the barrier to entry for others who need a similar solution.

 ## Service Templates

 Service templates give you a starting point for adding a new service to the deployment.
 They are basic boilerplates around specific languages, you can create a new service for a desired language using `tools/new_service --serviceName "myservice" --serviceType "node"` see the new_service section for more details.